• Tel: 858.663.9055

 The RIMS1 antibody is used in neurobiology and synaptic physiology research to study synaptic vesicle trafficking, neurotransmitter release, and presynaptic organization.
 Western blot analysis typically identifies a 175-180 kilodalton band corresponding to RIMS1, while immunofluorescence reveals punctate staining at presynaptic terminals.
 This antibody supports studies of neuronal communication, synaptic plasticity, and calcium-dependent exocytosis.

 Mutations in RIMS1 are associated with cone-rod dystrophy and autism spectrum disorders, highlighting its importance in both neuronal development and sensory transmission.
 RIMS1 deficiency disrupts synaptic organization and impairs neurotransmitter release efficiency.
 The RIMS1 antibody is a key reagent for analyzing synaptic machinery and presynaptic protein complexes.
-NSJ Bioreagents validates this antibody for western blotting, immunohistochemistry, and immunofluorescence, ensuring reliable detection in neuronal and synaptic research.
+NSJ Bioreagents validates this antibody for western blotting and immunohistochemistry, ensuring reliable detection in neuronal and synaptic research.

 Application Notes